Invenio IT

 Which Organizations Are Most Vulnerable to Downtime?

-Every type of organization could potentially experience significant downtime.
-However, there are certain industries that are more frequently targeted by cyber attackers, increasing the likelihood that downtime will occur.
+Every type of business could potentially experience significant downtime.
+However, cyber attackers target some industries more frequently than others, increasing the likelihood that downtime will occur.

 Although organizations in these areas may face heightened risk, other businesses are by no means safe.
-As recent history has shown, medical offices, local and national governments, and major corporations are all among the many potential victims of disasters.
+As recent history has shown, medical offices, IT companies, and major corporations are all among the potential victims of disasters.

-How Does Disaster Recovery Planning Help Reduce the Damage of Downtime?
+How Does Disaster Recovery Planning Help Reduce the Damage from Downtime?

 Building & Testing a Plan

-An effective disaster recovery plan is the foundation of business continuity, ensuring that a company can keep its doors open in spite of an outage.
-It’s thus rather distressing to know that, in 2021, only 54% of organizations reported having a documented, company-wide disaster recovery plan in place.
-To be fair, this is an improvement over prior years, but it is still woefully inadequate when considering what’s at stake.
+An effective disaster recovery plan is the foundation of business continuity, ensuring that a company can keep its doors open during an outage.
+That’s why it’s so distressing to know that only 54% of organizations reported having a documented, company-wide disaster recovery plan in place in 2021.
+This is an improvement over prior years, but it’s still woefully inadequate when considering what’s at stake.

-Even companies who have documented their disaster responses are not always well-prepared.
-The most carefully considered recovery plan will inevitably fall short without proper testing.
+Even companies that have documented their disaster responses aren’t always well-prepared.
+The most carefully considered plan will inevitably fall short without proper testing.
 Of the organizations with a developed plan, the majority test it no more than once a year, and 7% conduct no testing at all.
-When asked, the majority of organizations with infrequent testing acknowledged that their discovery plans may be inadequate.
+When asked, most organizations with infrequent testing acknowledged that they might have inadequate discovery plans.

 Creating & Following Effective Practices

 Not every period of downtime is preventable.
-There is no way to control whether a tornado or hurricane knocks out power.
-However, many incidents are a result of human error, and according to Uptime, nearly 80% of operators view their downtime incidents as preventable.
+There’s no way to control whether a tornado or hurricane knocks out power.
+However, many incidents are a result of human error, making 51% of outages and 53% of brownouts avoidable.

 Developing sound practices and offering thorough training to ensure that employees follow them could be all that stands between a business and disaster.
-Even if it’s not possible to prevent every incident, making them less frequent is an attainable goal that can save considerable money over time.
-In fact, companies with frequent outages experience costs that are 16 times higher than companies with fewer instances.
+Even if it’s not possible to stop every incident, making them less frequent is an attainable goal that can save considerable money over time.
+Companies with frequent outages experience costs that are 16 times higher than those with fewer instances.

 Data Backup & Protection

 Data is one of the foremost concerns of organizations that experience a disaster.
 Data breaches can expose customers’ and employees’ sensitive information, and lost data can permanently hinder a business’s operations.
-Having regular and secure data backups is key to self-preservation.
+As these statistics show, having regular and secure data backups is key to self-preservation:

-• Approximately 78% of organizations worldwide rely on up to 10 different solutions for data security, yet cyberattacks and downtime remain steady, indicating that the quality of protective measures is far more important than the number.
+• Approximately 78% of organizations worldwide rely on up to 10 different solutions for data security.
+Nevertheless, cyberattacks and downtime remain steady, indicating that the quality of protective measures is far more important than the number.

-• Even when data is successfully backed up, it may not be safe, with almost 70% of ransomware victims reporting that the attack affected some or all of their backup repositories.
+• Even when data is successfully backed up, it may not be safe.
+Hackers targeted backup repositories in 93% of ransomware incidents in 2022.

-Investing in a high-quality data storage system or turning to a reliable data recovery service is essential for businesses that are trying to survive a crisis.
+Investing in a high-quality data storage system, backing up software as a service (SaaS) programs like M365, and turning to a reliable data recovery service are essential steps for businesses that want to survive a crisis.

 How Can Businesses Successfully Respond to Disasters?

-It’s impossible for any organization to prevent every possible disaster, and, despite their best efforts, businesses will continue to experience unexpected downtime.
+No organization can prevent every possible disaster, and, despite their best efforts, businesses will continue to experience unexpected downtime.
 Prevention is important, but it can only offer a certain degree of protection from external and internal elements that can suddenly upend a well-constructed system.

 The question then becomes not only how to prevent downtime but also how to mitigate the effects.
-We began by discussing ransomware, and this seems like a good time to return to it.
-Ransomware attacks offer a great opportunity to outline some steps that businesses can take to protect themselves.
+We began by discussing ransomware, and this seems like a good time to go back to it.
+Ransomware attacks offer a great opportunity to outline some strategies that you can use to protect your business:

 • Implement advanced BCDR solutions: When businesses have the right measures in place, recovery is almost instant, virtually eliminating downtime and disruptions in customer-facing services.

-• Set a more aggressive Recovery Point Objective: With the appropriate technology, businesses can back up data as often as every five minutes without draining their system resources, minimizing data loss in the event of a disaster.
+• Set a more aggressive Recovery Point Objective (RPO): With the right technology, businesses can optimize their RPO and back up data as often as every five minutes without draining their system resources, minimizing data loss in the event of a disaster.

 • Isolate infections immediately: While shutting down systems may interrupt customer access, it will also prevent infections from spreading and worsening the severity of the attack.